pllealfunes/e28/p3/README.md

 ListCount.vue is the only SFC - it shows the amount of items in the user's shopping list (accessible with or without authentication)

 ## Server interaction
-All four CRUD operations are used in the application.
+All four CRUD operations are used in the application
 * Create - CreatePage to create a recipe
 * Read - ShowRecipes to see all recipes and Recipe page to see a single recipe
 * Update - Edit Page to edit a recipe